carlosrodlop/cbci.jenkins-lib/docs/CBCI-AdminHero.md

 ---

-This story is inspired by [CloudBees CI feature comparison](https://docs.cloudbees.com/docs/cloudbees-ci/latest/feature-definition).
+Inspired by [CloudBees CI feature comparison](https://docs.cloudbees.com/docs/cloudbees-ci/latest/feature-definition) and completed with my experience in the field.
 Technology integration choices here cover the most common use cases based on the [Jenkins Stats](https://stats.jenkins.io/) but more integrations are available via plugins.

 ## Jenkins CI: Starting with a solid Open Source core